entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Diandongpetalichthys liaojiaoshanensis*, *Eurycaraspis incilis*, *Quasipetalichthys haikouensis*, *Macropetalichthys rapheidolabis*, *Shearsbyaspis oepiki* should be revised from 0 to ?.

 60. Unpaired median skull roofing bone in contact with unpaired plate bearing pineal eminence or foramen: (0) absent; (1) present.

 > Castiello (2018), Character 189; Zhu Y. *et al*.
 (2022), Character 62.